 AMY DOMINGUES has a passion for performing music new and old on the cello and viola da gamba.
-Her journey started with an undergraduate degree in cello performance from James Madison University, leading to a freelance performance career in the DC area.
-Amy honed her ensemble skills as a session cellist, recording and touring with rock and experimental bands in the United States, Europe, and Japan.
-After more than a decade of singing and playing cello in her “chamber rock” band, Garland of Hours, Domingues turned to the viola da gamba, an instrument she had long been fascinated by.
-Following years of study, including master classes with Wieland Kuijken, Paolo Pandolfo, and Philippe Pierlot, she earned a master’s degree in Early Music from Peabody Conservatory in Baltimore.
-Since then, Amy has enjoyed an ambitious career as an early musician, performing on baroque cello and viola da gamba with groups as varied as The Folger Consort, Hesperus, The Washington Bach Consort, and co-founded Corda Nova, a baroque string trio with Edmond Chan, violin, and Anthony Harvey, theorbo.
-Amy also currently performs with the early music ensemble Sonnambula and with Dennis Kane in the experimental/neo-classical duo Domingues & Kane.
+When orchestral playing fell short of captivating her creative senses, she honed her ensemble skills as a session cellist, recording and touring with rock and experimental bands in the United States, Europe, and Japan.
+Later, armed with an avid interest in Renaissance and Baroque history, Amy turned her focus to the viola da gamba.
+Following several years of study, including masterclasses with Wieland Kuijken, Paolo Pandolfo, and Philippe Pierlot, she earned a master’s degree in Early Music from Peabody Conservatory in Baltimore.
+Since then, Amy has enjoyed an ambitious career as a historically informed musician, performing on baroque cello and viola da gamba with groups as varied as The Folger Consort, Hesperus, and The Washington Bach Consort.
+Amy is a founding member of Sonnambula (Ensemble in Residence at the Metropolitan Museum of Art 2018-2019), and co-founder of Corda Nova Baroque.
+She performs and records with guitarist Dennis Kane in the experimental/neo-classical duo Domingues & Kane.
 Amy has received the Peabody Career Development Grant and is a multiple recipient of the Artist’s Grant in Aid from the Viola da Gamba Society of America.
-She is an avid educator and maintains a private studio of both cello and gamba students of all levels and ages.
-As a recording artist, Amy appears on over 70 albums, spanning genres as varied as indie rock and classical, folk and experimental.
-She resides in Washington, DC with her husband and cat.
-Please visit www.amydomingues.com
+She is an avid educator and maintains a private studio of cello and gamba students of all levels and ages.
+Ms. Domingues has served as faculty at the Madison Early Music Festival, the Conclave of the Viola da Gamba Society of America, and appears on over 70 albums, most recently Sonnambula’s world premiere recording of Leonora Duarte’s complete Sinfonias on Centaur Records (2019).
+She resides in Washington, DC with her husband and two cats. www.amydomingues.com